mitch-seymour/rp-connect-pizza-tracker/README.md

 In the next section, we'll explore one of Redpanda Connect's biggest strengths: its processing layer.

-## Processing data with Redpanda Connect
+## Transforming data with Redpanda Connect

 Now that data is flowing through Redpanda, you may have noticed that some sensitive customer information is included in each payload.
 Namely, the customer's name and address: